Privacy & Disclosures

 9. Member liability Tell us immediately if you believe your access device, card and/or code has been compromised, lost or stolen, or that someone has transferred or may transfer funds from your account without your permission, or your statement shows transfers that you did not make.
 You may be responsible for any losses if you do not inform us within 60 days of receiving your statement.

 If you furnish your access device to another person, you shall be deemed to have authorized all transactions which may be accomplished by the access device until you have given actual notice to us that further transactions are unauthorized.
-For complete details on your liability with your debit card, refer to the Mastercard user guide and benefits.
+For additional details on your liability with your debit card, refer to the Mastercard user guide and benefits.

 10. Wire transfers and automated clearing house (ACH) credits We may establish or change cutoff times for the receipt and processing of funds transfer requests, amendments, or cancellations.
 Unless other times are posted for various types of funds transfers, the cutoff time will be at 4:00 pm on each weekday that we are open which is not a federal holiday.
 Payment orders, cancellations, or amendments received after the applicable cutoff time may be treated as having been received on the next business day and processed accordingly.